wellcontent/wellcontent.github.io/_posts/2022-08-11-improve-accessibility-user-experience-twitch.md

 I get very annoyed when videos autoplay without my consent.
 Fortunately, it's possible to disable autoplay for streams.

-In the [FrankerfaceZ](https://www.frankerfacez.com/) settings, scroll down to Player and click on General.
+In the [FrankerfaceZ](https://www.frankerfacez.com/){:target="\_blank" rel="noopener noreferrer"} settings, scroll down to Player and click on General.
 Under Playback, tick the box that says "Do not automatically start playing videos or streams".

 Additionally, you can opt to disable auto-play of the next recommended video after a video finishes.